How not to raise a selfish child in a one-child family?

 - to avoid the manifestations of jealousy and negativity in your child, prepare them for the birth of their brother or daughter in advance.
 Let them participate in the choice of toys, furniture, and other necessities for the newborn;

 - talk to your older child about the basic rules of behavior with younger children.
 Explain to them that at first, their little brother or sister will not walk or talk, they will only be lying in their bed.
 Later on, they will learn to crawl and make sounds, and then will start walking, which will enable them to play and go on walks with their older sibling;

 - if the first child is willing to help with the newborn, do not turn their help down.
 But do not make a nanny out of them either.
-The older child, just as the younger, has their right to their childhood;
+The older child, just like the younger, has the right to their childhood;

 - immediately shut down any manifestations of jealousy.
 Always tell your children that mom and dad love them in equal proportions;

-- Your child is an individual with their own capabilities and talents.
+- Your child is an individual with capabilities and talents.
 Do not try to «mold» your child into a reflection of yourself or to fulfill your unachieved dreams of becoming an actor, an artist, a musician, etc – through your child.
-Allow your child to choose their own pathway.
+Allow your child to choose their pathway.

 - Teach your child to cope with their disappointments and failures, as there will be quite a few of those in life.
 They may feel sad after having failed a test or lost in a competition, but then they will try harder to succeed next time.

 - Develop your child’s autonomy.
 Assign some household chores to them, for example, taking care of domestic animals or plants.

 - Encourage your child’s communication with peers.
 Teach them how to meet people and make friends.

 - Foster the development of the emotional intellect of your child.
 Talk with them about their feelings, emotions, and worries.